Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_NCN_Data.md

     ping $NODE-mgmt
     ```

-    Wait 5 minutes for Kea and the Hardware State Manager to sync.
+    Wait 5 minutes for Kea and the HSM to sync.
 If `ping` continues to fail, re-run the previous step to restart the BMC.

-1. (`ncn-m#`) Restart the REDS deployment:
+1. (`ncn-m#`) Restart the REDS deployment.

     ```bash
     kubectl -n services rollout restart deployment cray-reds